espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Riptide.md

 * * *

-You Stride up to 10 feet to enter the water, bringing the [[Grabbed]] creature with you into the water.
+You Stride up to 10 feet to enter the water, bringing the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] creature with you into the water.